Netcracker/qubership-backup-daemon/README.md

 ## Pull requests

-During PR creation:

-* set a label - it must have a correspond MR type - documentation, improvement, feature or bug

 ## Release

 The base repository is available to make various backup daemons for different databases such as Mongo, and Postgresql.